kyungjae-lee/engineers-notebook/cpp-programming/polymorphism.md

 ## `virtual` Functions

 * `virtual` functions in a base class MUST be "defined" unless they are declared using the `pure` specifier.

 * Redefined functions are bound statically
     - When we derive a class from base class, we can redefine the base class' functions behaviors in the derived class.
 This creates a specialized version of the function specific to the derived class.
     - If we don't use the `virtual` keyword with these functions, then they're statically bound at compile-time.

-* Overridden functions are bound dynamically
+* Overridden functions are bound dynamically.
     - We do this by declaring the function to be `virtual`.

-* `virtual` functions are overriden
+* `virtual` functions are overridden functions.

-* Allow us to treat all objects in the hierarchy generally as objects of the base class
+    * Allows us to think abstractly by treating all objects in the hierarchy as objects of the base class.
+    * Once we declare a function as virtual, then that function is virtual all the way down the class hierarchy from this point forward.

 * Declaring `virtual` functions in the **base class**:
     - Declare the function you want to override as virtual in the base class
     - Virtual functions are virtual all the way down the hierarchy from this point
     - Dynamic polymorphism only via the base class pointer or reference
-      e.g.,
       ```cpp
       // base class
       class Account